ziemen4/z-notes/content/blog/ai-crypto/index.md

 >"Celebrated theoretical results from the mid-1980s and early 1990s indicated that VC protocols can, at least in principle, accomplish amazing feats.
 These include enabling a cell phone to monitor the execution of a powerful but untrusted (even malicious) supercomputer, enabling computationally weak peripheral devices (e.g., security card readers) to offload security-critical work to powerful remote servers, or letting a mathematician obtain a high degree of confidence that a theorem is true by looking at only a few symbols of a purported proof." *[Proofs, Arguments and Zero-Knowledge by Justin Thaler](https://people.cs.georgetown.edu/jthaler/ProofsArgsAndZK.pdf)*

-This quote should give you some idea of where we are headed here, in fact, there is a powerful system (the AI system) and we want to somehow be able to verify, using much weaker systems, that it is behaving as we expect it to!
+This quote should give you some idea of where we are headed here.
+In fact, there is a powerful system (the AI system) and we want to somehow be able to verify, using much weaker systems, that it is behaving as we expect it to!
 Thus, we are interested in something known as *AI alignment* (which we will talk about next).
 This whole area of research, widely known as [zkML](https://opengradient.medium.com/a-gentle-introduction-to-zkml-8049a0e10a04), is advancing rapidly by merging cryptography and AI.

 ## AI Alignment